isabellebyrne/BSplineContinuumRobotics/readme.md

 # BSplineContinuumRobotics

-A Python library for modeling and controlling continuum robots using B-splines.
+Python code for modeling and controlling continuum robots using B-splines.

 ## What It Does